 Website: www.usersnap.com

-Marker.io is a visual bug reporting tool to help you save time & report visual issues in seconds.
-Collect visual and developer-friendly website feedback directly into your favorite bug tracking solution.
-The website annotation widget makes it easy for your internal testers, clients and end users to submit visual feedback in 1 click.
+Marker.io is a visual bug reporting tool to help you save time and report visual issues in seconds.
+Collect visual and developer-friendly website feedback directly into your favourite bug tracking solution.
+The website annotation widget makes it easy for your internal testers, clients and end users to submit visual feedback with one click.
 It’s perfect for designers, developers, product managers and digital agencies.
 Easy developer-ready bug reports by non-developers, in seconds.
-Marker.io’s secret sauce consists of a unique, 2-way sync with industry-leading issue trackers like Jira, Asana, Github, ClickUp (and 12 more), on-site bug reporting, quick screenshots and annotating, automatic addition of environment data (source URL, browser, screen size and screen size), automated addition of console logs, customisable submission forms, and guest commenting.
+Marker.io’s secret sauce consists of a unique, two-way sync with industry-leading issue trackers (like Jira, Asana, Github, ClickUp), on-site bug reporting, quick screenshots and annotating, automatic addition of environment data (source URL, browser, screen size and screen size), automated addition of console logs, customisable submission forms, and guest comments.
 Accounts start at $39, with a flexible number of users to choose from.

 Website: www.marker.io

-Research conducted by ReeVoo shows that no less than 80% of the holidaymakers are being led by customer reviews when it comes to choosing a holiday destination.
-This trend is rapidly spreading towards other branches.
+Research conducted by ReeVoo shows that no less than 80% of holidaymakers are being led by customer reviews when it comes to choosing a holiday destination.
+This trend is rapidly spreading to other branches.

 High-end solutions

 In addition to the self-service tools in this overview, there are also more high-end applications such as Bazaarvoice.
-Important difference is that these often also offer assessments at a product level, instead of just generic webshop reviews.
+An important difference is that these often also offer assessments at a product level, instead of just generic webshop reviews.

 This software usually also runs on-site on product pages in order to show several reviews at a product level.
-Normally also with different forms of engagement, such as being able to place comments and likes, as well as the possibility to share the review on social media.
+Additionally, it usually also gives the option for different forms of engagement, such as being able to place comments and likes, as well as the possibility to share the review on social media.
 In terms of pricing, these software platforms are in a higher segment.

 Google partner